 A Las Vegas vacation isn’t just about slot machines, card tables and never-ending lights.
 There are many cool places to visit near Las Vegas by car, too.
-Here, we’re pulling 12 of the best.
+Here, we’re covering 16 of the best.

 Eager to get your trip started?
-Chat with a Fora Advisor to start planning your Las Vegas trip with expert recommendations — not to mention VIP perks and hotel upgrades — all for the same price as booking direct.
+Connect with Fora to start planning your Las Vegas road trip with expert recommendations — not to mention VIP perks and hotel upgrades — all for the same price as booking direct.

 Places to visit near Las Vegas by car: what to know

 To make things easy, we’ve separated the destinations below into two categories: nearby attractions to Las Vegas (an hour or less away) and longer road trips from Las Vegas (one to six hours away, with average traffic).

 Part I: Las Vegas nearby attractions (under an hour away)

 Want to reward that morning hike around Mount Charleston with a five-star buffet in the city?
 Many of the best places to visit near Las Vegas by car are less than an hour away.

 1. Boulder City, Lake Mead & the Hoover Dam, NV: hiking and boating galore

 The ultimate Las Vegas itinerary is incomplete without a trip to Lake Mead and the Hoover Dam, easily the most recognizable landmarks near Las Vegas.
 It's amid a veritable desert oasis, as well, where hiking, swimming, boating, camping and more are all less than 30 minutes away from the Vegas Strip.
 The size and scope of the Hoover Dam are breathtaking, and a visit here offers a chance to see one of humanity’s most incredible feats of engineering.